 Some consider this tree grounding exercise a part of the Japanese natural health practice known as “Forest Bathing“.
 To get the most out of this or Forest Bathing, one should also use the basic mindfulness meditation techniques.

-Some people find that Winter is one of the best times because snow also dampens any noise.
+Some people find that winter is one of the best times because snow also dampens any noise.
 On the other hand, many like to do it in the summer because they can also be barefoot.
 No matter what the weather or climate nature is always reaching out to us, wanting to connect.
-We are after all a part of nature.
+We are, after all, a part of nature.
+This exercise helps us to synchronize and harmonize with the vibrational frequency of the planet.

 The Tree Grounding Exercise

-The goal of this exercise is connecting with nature.
+Connecting with nature is the goal of this exercise.
 You will be surprised at how refreshed you are from this simple activity.

 - Find a tree